 Mathematics.
 The level of mathematics skills an instructional aide must achieve should be at least equal to that of high school seniors.
 It is important to observe the actual performance of instructional aides as they demonstrate math skills with students in order to certify, through the evaluation instrument, that they posses this skill.

 Mathematics.
-Kindergarten through Grade 6 students will master grade appropriate arithmetic processes of addition, subtraction, multiplication, and division of whole numbers, fractions, and decimals, as well as the basics of algebra and geometry.
-Teachers will provide opportunities for concept and manipulative experiences that engage students in exploring, conjecturing, and thinking.
+Kindergarten through Grade 8 students will master the arithmetic processes of addition, subtraction, multiplication, and division or whole numbers, fractions, and decimals, as well as algebra and geometry.
+Concept and manipulative experiences that engage students in exploring, conjecturing, and thinking will continue in these grades.
 Students will view and use math as a tool for reasoning and problem solving in purposeful ways.

 Mathematics.
 Acceptable alternative is a master’s degree in Mathematics Education with at least 18 graduate credits in Mathematics.